Node.js Interpreters Dialog

 Download and install Node.js.

 Make sure the Node.js plugin is enabled in the settings.
-Press Ctrl+Alt+S to open the IDE settings and select .
+Press Control+Alt+S to open the IDE settings and then select .
 Click the Installed tab.
 In the search field, type Node.js.
-For more details about plugins, see Managing plugins.
+For more information about plugins, refer to Managing plugins.

 Open the Node.js Interpreters dialog